Frequently Asked Questions

 Q. I’m not a NAHU member now, but I’d like to join.
 How do I do that?

 When you sign-up for NextAgency you’ll be able to join your local NAHU chapter as part of the process.
-Given the voice NAHU gives you in Washington and your state capital, the education and compliance tools it provides members and the opportunity to network with professional colleagues, we think you’ll find it makes a lot of sense to join – especially since the discount will cover most of your annual dues.
+NAHU provides tremendous value, representing brokers’ interests in Washington and your state capital, providing powerful education and compliance tools and offering the chance to network with professional colleagues.
+Best of all, the discount we offer NAHU members covers most of you annual NAHU dues.

 Q. I pay annually, what if I hire a Writing Broker in the middle of my license year?